Bogjenero/CHESS/README.md

-desna tipka na Project->Properties->Linker->Input->Additional Dependencies i unutar toga unjeti slijedeće: sfml-graphics-d.lib sfml-system-d.lib sfml-window-d.lib
+It should be changed under properties-> Configuration Properties -> VC++ Directories -> Library Directories to the path to the lib folder.

-također pod C/C++-> Additional Include Directions treba upisati putanju do include foldera nakon što se raspakira .zip file prilikom skidanja SFML biblioteke.
+Also, under C/C++-> Additional Include Directions, the path to the include folder should be entered after the .zip file is unpacked when downloading the SFML library.
-Pod Configuration treba biti odabrano "All Configurations".
+Under Configuration, "All Configurations" should be selected.